LoisRP/java-ilpv4-connector-docs/README.md

 To learn more about how this implementation is designed, see [Connector Design](concepts/architecture-design.md).

-To contribute to this project read more in [Connector Development](contributing/development.md).
+To contribute to this project, read more in [Connector Development](contributing/development.md).

 ## Disclaimer

 **WARNING:** _**This implementation is currently an "alpha" prototype and SHOULD NOT be used in a production deployment!**_